Meta

 Advertisers can’t run ads that promote THC products or cannabis products containing related psychoactive components.

-Advertisers can run ads that promote CBD products as long as they are certified with LegitScript, have written permission from Meta and comply with all applicable local laws, required or established industry codes and guidelines.
+Advertisers can run ads that promote CBD products as long as they are actively certified with LegitScript, have written authorization from Meta and comply with all applicable local laws, required or established industry codes and guidelines.
 Ads for CBD products must not make health or medical claims or target people under 18 years of age, and are only allowed in the following jurisdiction:

 • United States

+Advertisers can apply for certification with LegitScript here.
+Advertisers can request authorization from Meta by following these steps.
 Advertisers can run ads that promote hemp products in the following jurisdictions only, and must comply with all applicable local laws, required or established industry codes and guidelines:

 • Canada